The 5 Best POS Systems for Small Businesses in Canada

 • Low transaction fees

 We tested its most popular piece of kit is the Clover Station Duo, which is a countertop POS terminal that comes with an employee and customer-facing screen, a card machine, and a cash drawer.
-It impressed us with its sleek design and responsive touch-screen, and fingerprint login, which allows staff to quickly enter in orders.
+It impressed us with its sleek design and responsive touch-screen, and fingerprint login, which allows staff to quickly enter orders.
 You can also customize the customer display and use it to show off promotional items.

-Another popular item is the Clover Flex, a small handheld POS device that can be used on its own, or paired with larger Clover terminals.
+Another popular item is the Clover Flex, a small handheld POS device that can be used on its own or paired with larger Clover terminals.
 We found it to be very light, despite its size, making it especially great for serving customers on the shop or restaurant floor.

 Clover’s unified cloud-based system can be used to track inventory, profits, and employee performance across multiple locations.
 We also found it quite easy to use, despite its advanced features such as stock alerts and profit tracking.